Aranchev/pytest_fundamental/README.md

 from dir import file
 ```
 It is because the `src` was probably too simple, and there was not much to be tested.

-**NOTE:** I stopped creating test scripts for the latter files if they are too simple and don't require testing.